theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 #### Caching

 Our Monsters API is static, built with Hugo so quiet reliable.
-But even so, it's always safer to cache your API responses so you're not stressing them at every build
+But even so, it's always safer to cache your API responses so you're not stressing those endpoints at every build.

 Hugo has a nice `caches` settings which allows to control how long any given resource is saved.
-It bear several, but the one that matters to us is `getresource`.
+It bears several caches key, but the one that matters to us is `getresource`.

 ```yaml
 # prebuild/config.yaml